There are two types of users in Canvas: Account-level users and Course-level users.

-Course-level roles are roles with permissions set at the course level.
-Usually these roles cannot see more than what is in the course.
+Course-level roles are roles with permissions that allow a user course-level access.
+Usually users with these roles cannot see more than what is in their Canvas courses.

-Canvas provides five base roles that each include a set of default permissions.
-You can change the permissions according to the access you want to grant users in each role.
+Canvas provides five base course-level user roles that each include their own set of default permissions.
+You can manage the permissions according to the needs of your institution.
 You can also create custom course roles that are created from a base role.
 The Canvas base roles are:

-- Observers can be linked to a student enrolled in a course.
-For example, parents, guardians, and/or mentors may wish to be linked to a student to view the student’s progress in the course.
-Usually observers have the least amount of permissions.
+- Observer: This user role can be linked to a student user enrolled in a course.
+For example, parents, guardians, and/or mentors may wish to be linked to a student to view their course progress.
+Observers usually have the fewest permissions.

 Account admins have the power to set permissions for all users in Canvas.
-Admins can create additional account-level roles with various permissions at the account level.
+Admins can create additional account-level roles with account-level permissions.
 The default permissions for account admins can include access to everything within the account, plus the ability to masquerade as a user.

 Each sub-account has its own permissions page, so admins can create account-level roles within a sub-account and add sub-account permissions directly within the sub-account.
-Sub-account admins can only be admins for the sub-accounts to which they've been assigned.
-Sub-account admins will most likely receive the same permissions as account admins, but they will only have power over the sub-account assigned to them.
-The default permissions for a sub-account admin will vary between accounts.
+Sub-account admins can only only manage permissions and settings for the sub-accounts to which they've been assigned.
+However, some permissions may not be available for sub-account users.
+To learn more, view the Account vs. Sub-Account Comparisons PDF.